 Worldtimers have been around since the early part of the 20th Century.
 Louis Cottier was credited with inventing a rotating disc that enveloped the dial, marked with various time zones.
 He worked with such horological aristocracy as Patek Philippe and Vacheron Constantin.
 However, in recent years this useful complication has migrated to more affordable timepieces with a greater stratum of society actually being able to consider acquisition.

 Designs that resonate with me

 Baume & Mercier have been on a roll of late.
-It seems that virtually all of the output from their Genevan based design studios resonate with me.
+It seems that virtually all of the output from their Genevan-based design studios resonate with me.
 I find some of the brave contemporary timepieces, created by the latest generation of independent watchmakers, truly exciting.
-However, by way of contrast, there is something soothing with the pebble-shaped 1950s styled watches which Baume & Mercier draws upon for inspiration.
+However, by way of contrast, there is something soothing with the pebble-shaped 1950s styled watches that Baume & Mercier draws upon for inspiration.
 The aesthetics of these models have been reinterpreted and distilled for a new audience.

 Capeland range has now grown

 This year, Baume & Mercier has crafted a broad range of models bearing the Clifton nomen, which is the headline act for 2013.
 The would-be buyer is provided with an array of complications, dial, and case choices.
 Moreover, with their attainable pricing, there is much to recommend them.
 However, the Genevan brand, whose lineage can be traced back to 1830, has also launched various other novelties to complement existing model lines such as the Linea and in this instance the Capeland.
 The Capeland has proved to be a popular model with its chronograph and flyback variants selling well in recent years and now the range has been expanded to include a world timer.

 The stainless model is the pick of the bunch